-6 : Pedretti, C. (1979), 'Giorgione and Leonardo's Christ Carrying the Cross', L'Almanacco Italiano 1979, pp.236-242.
+^{7 :} Pedretti, C. (1979), 'Giorgione and Leonardo's Christ Carrying the Cross', L'Almanacco Italiano 1979, pp.236-242.
 In this article, it is mentioned that Kenneth Clark finds "this drawing is also unusual in other respects".

-7 : Carmen Bambach suggests that the Drawing could be dated around 1488.
+^{8 :} Carmen Bambach suggests that the Drawing could be dated around 1488.
 (Bambach, C. 2003, Leonardo Master Draftsman, p.
 423s).
 Similarly, Carlo Pedretti believes it is likely earlier than 1490.

-8 : See Leonardo's drawing of Vienna 'Half-figure of an Apostle' N°17614 (1493-1495) (infra p.
+^{9 :} See Leonardo's drawing of Vienna 'Half-figure of an Apostle' N°17614 (1493-1495) (infra p.
 70).

-collection, which he included in his 1810 work "Del Cenacolo di Leonardo da Vinci".

-- 'Ritratto di spalla' (Shoulder Portrait): The "ritratto di spalla" or shoulder portrait is an important artistic innovation developed by Leonardo in his portraits, notably towards the end of the 15th century.
+- Provenance: Acquired by the Academy of Venice in 1822, it was part of Giuseppe Bossi's collection 10, which he included in his 1810 work "Del Cenacolo di Leonardo da Vinci". - 'Ritratto di spalla' (Shoulder Portrait): The "ritratto di spalla" or shoulder portrait is an important artistic innovation developed by Leonardo in his portraits, notably towards the end of the 15th century.
 The main features of this technique include: - A three-quarter pose, where the subject is depicted with the body slightly turned. - A rotation of the head, creating a dynamic contrast with the body's position, giving the impression that the subject has just turned around. - The subject's gaze directed generally toward the viewer, establishing a direct connection.

-This composition brings more life and naturalism to the portrait compared to the static profiles that were common at the time
+This composition brings more life and naturalism to the portrait compared to the static profiles that were common at the time.